 Cute, right?
 Well, not so cute when this guy and one of his friends dives for your lunch not once, but twice in the same meal!
 Deal Girl decided her memoir title will be “A monkey stole my mustard”.
 Catchy, dontcha think?

 I never thought of monkeys being like pigeons or seagulls, but they got that disruptive.
-There must have been a dozen hanging on the Sheraton’s balconies- not just the restaurant.
+There must have been a dozen hanging on the Melia’s balconies- not just the restaurant.
 In the two hours we were there they stole food- not just from us-broke dishes, chased guests from balconies, and just created havoc.

 Many of you mentioned the joy of your morning coffee while enjoying the falls, but I’m not sure how much joy I’d get sipping java while a monkey relieves himself next to you.
 We saw monkeys poop on balconies, too!